StackTheCode/Academia-backend/README.md

 ```

 ## ⚡AWS Lambda Usage
-AWS Lambda is used to manage the summarization of research papers uploaded to an S3 bucket.
+AWS Lambda handles research paper summarization from S3 uploads.

-An API Gateway triggers the first Lambda function, which checks DynamoDB for an existing summary.
-If not found, it checks the Summary Status table.
-If there's no pending entry, it adds one and sends a message to SQS.
+An API Gateway triggers the first Lambda, which checks DynamoDB for an existing summary.
+If none exists and no pending entry is found in the Summary Status table, it adds one and sends a message to SQS.

-SQS triggers the second Lambda function, which uses Amazon Textract to extract text from the PDF and sends it to the Hugging Face API (Facebook’s BART model) for summarization.
-The result is saved to DynamoDB, and the status is updated to completed.
+SQS then triggers a second Lambda, which uses Amazon Textract to extract PDF text and passes it to the Hugging Face BART model for summarization.
+The result is stored in DynamoDB, and the status is updated to completed.

 ## 📝 Note: